 • Determination of the mechanism of the memristor resistive switching.
 In this case the current-voltage characteristics of the complete cycle of switching for the memristors with the different diameters of the upper electrodes (with the different areas) are measured.
-The dependencies R{off} and R{on} from the electrode area are constructed and is defined the resistive switching mechanism: the filamentary mechanism (resistive switchings occur locally through the formation of filamentary conductive channels) or mechanism of the valence change (resistive switchings occur throughout the structure area).
+The dependencies $R{\rm off}$ and $R{\rm on}$ from the electrode area are constructed and is defined the resistive switching mechanism: the filamentary mechanism (resistive switchings occur locally through the formation of filamentary conductive channels) or mechanism of the valence change (resistive switchings occur throughout the structure area).

-THE NONVOLATILE MEMORY DEVICES
+NONVOLATILE MEMORY DEVICES

-- The memory structure of the modern computers - The resistive random access memory (ReRAM) - The magnetoresistive random access memory (MRAM) - The phase state change random access memory (PCRAM) - The ferroelectric random access memory (FeRAM & FeTRAM) - The nonvolatile random access memory of the CeRAM type - The magnetic track random access memory MRM (DWM) - The nonvolatile random access memory (NRAM) - MRAM memory with the use of the spin-transport remagnetization - Compare and prospects
+- Memory structure of the modern computers - Resistive random access memory (ReRAM) - Magnetoresistive random access memory (MRAM) - Phase state change random access memory (PCRAM) - Ferroelectric random access memory (FeRAM & FeTRAM) - Nonvolatile random access memory of the CeRAM type - Magnetic track random access memory MRM (DWM) - Nonvolatile random access memory (NRAM) - MRAM memory with the use of the spin-transport remagnetization - Compare and prospects

-7.1 The memory structure of the modern computers
+7.1 Memory structure of the modern computers